BorisKozo/angular-async-locks/README.md

 Tries to acquire the lock and when successful executes the _callback_.
 If the lock cannot be acquired waits (asynchronously) until the lock is freed.
-The callback function signiture is _callback(token)_, it will receive the token returned by the enter function.
+The callback function signature is _callback(token)_, it will receive the token returned by the enter function.
 If _timeout_ is provided will wait only the given amount of milliseconds and then discard the call.
 If _timeout_ is not provided will wait indefinitely.